We Love You Scott Steiner

 There is an apparent rumor that I cannot substantiate, which claimed that a conversion of WCW Backstage Assault to the PlayStation 2 had been planned.
 If this is true, I imagine it wouldn’t have taken very long after the initial PS1 / N64 releases for those plans to be indefinitely scrapped.
 Jeff Gerstmann in his GameSpot review wrote “EA’s Backstage Assault is a novel idea, but in the end, it doesn’t have enough variation to make it worthwhile.
 This one is only for the hard-core WCW fan.”
 Of course, by this point the “hard-core WCW fan” was a dying breed, and most other critics were far more brutal with their scathing takes on the game.
 Comparisons to the then-recent WWF No Mercy certainly didn’t help matters, either.

-VGChartz estimates WCW Mayhem as having sold 2 million copies across the PS1 and N64.** Between the PS1 and N64 releases for Backstage Assault, the numbers seem to add up to just 350 thousand sold.
+WCW Mayhem sold somewhere between 2 and 2.2 million copies across consoles.** Adding together VGChartz’s estimates for the PS1 and N64 releases for Backstage Assault, the numbers seem to add up to just 350 thousand sold.
 Say what you will about the accuracy of VGChartz, but I’m certainly willing to wager that the sales numbers gap between Backstage Assault and Mayhem is pretty significant either way.
 I wouldn’t chalk this up to Backstage Assault having come out “too soon” after Mayhem (there was a little more than a year-long wait between them), or even necessarily to the tremendous drop-off in popularity of the WCW product (Nitro in late 1999 was posting something like an average of 3.5 in Nielsen ratings, versus 2.5s in late 2000).
 The simple fact of the matter was, wrestling fans wanted more wrestling in their wrestling games than WCW was willing to provide them with.
 WWF, in spite of the prominence of their own Hardcore Division (as well as their “24/7 Rule” in effect on the division’s championship***), had never lead their product too far astray from the fundamentals of presenting a ring-centric product.

 Within a year of the game’s release, WCW died an abrupt but unsurprising death.
 Some folk will point to the aforementioned AOL Time Warner merger and a change in management as the reason for this, claiming that the new head of programming installed at Turner hated wrestling and would’ve used any excuse to cancel it.
 But you know what?
 If Nitro had still been turning a profit and presenting anything close to a watchable product, Turner brass probably would’ve kept it around at least a little while longer.
 The fact of the matter is, WCW was a shell of its former self, too much of the audience had been alienated, and the ratings had slumped too low as to be deemed salvageable.
 Those involved in the (mis)management of WCW in its twilight years have no one to blame but themselves for sinking the once-great product.